Skip to Content

 Related Read: If you’re heading to the North Island and want to try some amazing wine there, I recommend these wine tours around Napier!

-7. Private Wine Tour by Helicopter
+7. Wine Tour by Helicopter

 The grape vines from above at Amisfield Restaurant & Cellar Door